aiman-al-masoud/deixiscript/docs/notes/notes.md

 # Events: onclick of button triggers addtion of "click" verb predicate to button's own predicates list for some milliseconds (and then removal) so that when's setInterval can pick up on the click event.
 More generally, when invoking any method (BaseWrapper.call()) you may tmp add predicate (with specific args, how to?)
 NEW PROBLEM: now relation is getting saved permanently in BaseWrapper.relations Maybe ephemeral vs permanent relations (verbs)?

-# copy

-not copying heirlooms.
+# copy: not copying heirlooms.
 YOU STILL NEED TO FIND A BETTER INHERITANCE SYSTEM!

-# Enviro vs Wrapper

-Turn Enviro into a Wrapper
+# Turn Enviro into a Wrapper

-# Less Actions, Kill CreateLexemeAction.
+# Less Actions, kill CreateLexemeAction.

-# every lexeme must have a referent (Thing)

 # Thing should know the least possible about Lexemes